Kouyos-Group/Pipeline_MLST/README.md

 ## Usage

 The pipeline expects you to have the following folder:
-- FASTQ folder: this is a folder containg only your sequencing reads (FASTQ files).
+- FASTQ folder: this is a folder containing only your sequencing reads (FASTQ files).
 You must have all your FASTQ files here, and it is important that the pairs of files have the same prefix in the name.